 The word glamorous is subjective of course.
-Perhaps your standard for “glamorous” is staying at the 5-star Marataba Game Reserve Safari Lodge in South Africa where guests are treated to unparalleled service, additional indoor lounges, a spa, a restaurant, and safaris at their fingertips.
+Perhaps your standard for “glamorous” is staying at a 5-star Safari Lodge in South Africa where guests are treated to unparalleled service, additional indoor lounges, a spa, a restaurant, and safaris at their fingertips.
 Maybe glamping to you is spending the night inside an eco-friendly canvas tent at Pennsylvania’s Airydale Retreat or high up in a forested canopy at the Sanctuaria Treehouses.
 Glamping can also mean transforming a traditional campsite into a more luxurious experience, by adding on a few amenities and decorative details.
 (This does mean that you will have to haul a few items for the initial setup, but it will all be worth it!)

 The degree of luxuriousness really depends on you, however learning how to glamp always begins with a few key elements.
 Read on for the 7 essentials for glamping.